How do you explain white privilege to your white children?

 I am painfully aware of what it is and how it looks, and I explain it to my children as honestly as possible.

 Tips for talking about race with your children

 - Use books to help

 We moved to Wyoming when my son was almost three.

-We had lived there for about a year, and all he had seen were white people in our tiny town.
+During the first year we lived there, all he had seen were white people in our tiny town.